SKp80uw30/openai-realtime-agents/README.md

 - Open your browser to [http://localhost:3000](http://localhost:3000).
 It should default to the `chatSupervisor` Agent Config.
 - You can change examples via the "Scenario" dropdown in the top right.

+### Deploying to Railway

+See [DEPLOYMENT.md](./DEPLOYMENT.md) for a step-by-step guide covering build commands, environment variables, and production validation on Railway.

 # Agentic Pattern 1: Chat-Supervisor

 This is demonstrated in the [chatSupervisor](src/app/agentConfigs/chatSupervisor/index.ts) Agent Config.
 The chat agent uses the realtime model to converse with the user and handle basic tasks, like greeting the user, casual conversation, and collecting information, and a more intelligent, text-based supervisor model (e.g. `gpt-4.1`) is used extensively to handle tool calls and more challenging responses.
 You can control the decision boundary by "opting in" specific tasks to the chat agent as desired.